karstenwinter/karstenwinter.github.io/README.md

 ## Welcome to my humble Website
 Thanks for stopping by!
-You might be in interested in these topics and projects.
+You might be in interested in my profile and these topics / projects.

+## About me:

+I studied computer science in Hamburg (BSc) and Kiel (MSc) focusing on functional, object-oriented and multi-paradigm programming languages.
+You may contact me using my [Github profile](https://github.com/broxp).

+Thinking about the "best" way to solve programming tasks has always fascinated me.
+I highly appreciate declarative object-oriented approaches like [Xtend](http://www.eclipse.org/xtend).

-Please also check out my Blog [Xtendasy](http://xtendasy.tumblr.com) for articles.
-This site is a list of projects.
+Please also check out my programming dedicated Blog [Xtendasy](http://xtendasy.tumblr.com) for articles on that.

+Guitar music is one of my beloved topics and [I play guitar myself](https://soundcloud.com/broxp).

+I also enjoy improvisation theatre being an improv actor myself in a small group in Kiel.
+Radio plays are also a form of art I highly appreciate.

+Moreover, I play card/board games, as well as video games (both of which I like to create myself from time to time).

 ## Card games

-[The Faction Conflict](https://broxp.lima-city.de/factions) is a prototype for a scifi-themed trading card game written in AngularJS/bootstrap with starship battle, crew members, and upgrades for your ship.
+[The Faction Conflict](factions.md) is a prototype for a scifi-themed trading card game.

-[MtgGen](https://broxp.lima-city.de/mtg/index.html?seed=05&times=35&output=html) is a configurable random magic card generator that features MSE export.
+[MtgGen](mtggen.md) is a configurable random magic card generator.

-## Programs

-### WPF / C# / .NET
+## WPF / C# / .NET Programs

-[GraphTool](graphtool.md) is a graph editor with SVG exportexport that also supports petri nets and automata.
+[GraphTool](graphtool.md) is a editor for graph-like structures with SVG export.

-### JavaFX / Xtend / JVM
+## JavaFX / Xtend / JVM Programs

 [MathEd](mathed.md) simplifies input of mathematical symbols.

-## Flash games
+## ActionScript / Flash games

 [Sherlock](https://broxp.lima-city.de/flash/rpg) is an RPG prototype featuring the main characters from [Sherlock](https://en.wikipedia.org/wiki/Sherlock_(TV_series)).